 - Add your own aromatherapy.
 A pleasing scent can be extremely soothing, but skip artificially scented candles (which contain petroleum-based synthetic compounds) and go for those infused with natural essential oils.
 "Studies show that the molecules of essential oils [in candles] are small enough to penetrate through the olfactory system," says Amstutz, meaning you’ll get the soothing benefits from a whiff of essential oils, with none of the chemicals you’d find in an artificially-scented candle, with none of the chemicals.
 Since different essential oils trigger specific reactions, pick those that have been shown to reduce levels of the stress hormone cortisol, such as ylang-ylang, bergamot and lavender.

 - Consider color.
 Candles come in a rainbow of hues, which are perfect for dressing up a dinner party or backyard barbecue, but when it comes to using them to help calm and center you, stay neutral.
 Pastel or plain white candles can help you to remain relaxed and to focus on the flame itself.

 - Take care.
-You certainly won’t benefit from the calming effects of candlelight if you’re worried about starting a house fire.
-Accidental candle fires cause hundreds of millions of dollars in direct property damage, according to the National Fire Protection Association.
 To stay safe, keep candles at least 12 inches away from anything flammable, use sturdy, tip-proof holders, and avoid burning candles all the way down.
 Or consider battery-powered candles—their electronic flickering very realistically mimics the real thing.

 Incorporating Candlelight Into a Relaxation Ritual